-The narrative distance spectrum
+The narrative distance scale

 Then, as the distance narrows slightly, a character comes into view.
 At this stage, all we can know about the character is what we can intuit from external clues (like physical appearance, expressions, dialogue and actions).
 And as the narrative distance shrinks further, the narrator begins to offer us glimpses into the character’s subjective experience – their thoughts and feelings.

-John Gardner, in his book The Art of Fiction, helpfully plotted out five points on the narrative distance spectrum, beginning at a great narrative distance (or psychic distance, as he refers to it) and gradually closing in:
+John Gardner, in his book The Art of Fiction, helpfully plotted out five points on the narrative distance scale, beginning at a great narrative distance (or psychic distance, as he refers to it) and gradually closing in:

 1. It was winter of the year 1853.
 A large man stepped out of a doorway.

-We’re in full narration mode here; the narrator is providing context in an objective and impersonal way.
+We’re in distant narration mode here; the narrator is providing context in an objective and impersonal way.
 This works well for setting the scene, but if we were to stay at this level of detachment for the rest of the story, we’d have a hard time connecting with characters and events.

 2. Henry J. Warburton had never much cared for snowstorms.

 The narrator now imparts a couple of details about the character – an objective fact (his name) and an insight into his subjective experience (he never much cared for snowstorms) – which draws us a step closer.
-It’s here on the spectrum that you would find reported speech (“Henry J. Warburton said he didn’t care for snowstorms”).

 3. Henry hated snowstorms

 We’re now on first name terms with the character.
 We have a clearer sense of his subjective experience – not only does he not care for snowstorms, but he hates them.
 The effect is more personal and informal than the previous example, drawing us closer still.
-It’s here that you would find direct speech (“‘I hate snowstorms,’ said Henry”).

 4. God how he hated these damn snowstorms.